 - Impaired consciousness (but only brief, i.e., a few minutes) – followed by full recovery

 - Deteriorating level of response / delayed unconsciousness

 - Intense headache

 - Unequal pupil size

-- Weakness/paralysis down one side of the
+- Weakness/paralysis down one side of the face or body

 - Drowsiness, loss of balance or confusion